AdaCore/training_material/courses/ada_essentials/040_statements/04-assignment_statements.rst

    Ada 2022

-* C allows you to simplify assignments when the target is used in the expression.
-This avoids duplicating (possibly long) names.
+* C allows statements to be simplified by using the target in the expression

   .. code:: C